Licensed Practical Nurses

 - Answer patients’ calls and determine how to assist them.

-Licensed Practical Nurses with little to no experience tend to make between $32040 and $36300 while the more experienced ones make over $50160 per year.
+Licensed Practical Nurses with little to no experience tend to make between $33680 and $39470 while the more experienced ones can earn over $54110 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Licensed Practical Nurse is to move to a higher paying state like CT.
-Right now, the highest paying states for Licensed Practical Nurses are CT, RI, AK, MA and NJ.
+One of the easiest ways to increase your salary as a Licensed Practical and Licensed Vocational Nurse is to move to a higher paying state like RI.
+Right now, the highest paying states for Licensed Practical Nurses are RI, MA, AK, NV and CT.

-3 other factors that can increase your salary as A Licensed Practical Nurse is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Licensed Practical and Licensed Vocational Nurse is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Licensed Practical Nurses what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Licensed Practical Nurses what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a College Certificate.

 Pros and Cons